sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 - [x] `adapter.py`, remove maxtoken cut
 - [x] `adapter.py`, optimize input format
 - [ ] `adapter.py`, Isolate the "heartbeat" as a subprocess
+- [ ] `adapter.py`, fix bug: When HeartbeatSessionID in `.env` is invalid, the keepalive function will silently fail
 - [ ] `adapter.py`, support MCP